Block Encoding of Sparse Matrices via Coherent Permutation

-In this work, we introduce a novel quantum data manipulation strategy within the block encoding framework, providing enhanced control over matrix-space reachability while significantly reducing reliance on multi-controlled X (MCX) gates.
-Our method generalizes naturally and advances efficient quantum circuit mapping and compilation \cite{shende2005synthesis,amy2013meet,cowtan2019qubit,murali2019noise}, as well as reduces MCX control complexity \cite{barenco1995elementary,miller2003transformation,maslov2016advantages}.
-We establish a novel connection between amplitude reordering by coherent permutation and combinatorial optimization, systematically assigning control qubits for MCX gates.
-This is particularly relevant for hardware with nearest-neighbor connectivity, where long-distance interactions increases noise and depth \cite{linke2017experimental,beals2013efficient,kutin2007computation}.
-By optimizing control placement, our approach reduces circuit depth, improves hardware compatibility, and demonstrates practical benefits in block encoding of representative sparse matrices.
-We demonstrate our methods on structured sparse matrices, illustrating how theoretical advances translate into practical circuit implementations directly applicable to quantum algorithms.
+In this work, we introduce a quantum data manipulation framework within block encoding that provides finer control over amplitude placement while reducing the control complexity of multi-controlled X (MCX) gates.
+Our approach shows that arbitrary control configurations can be systematically transformed into structured forms that admit MCX compression, enabling more efficient circuit implementations.
+We establish a novel connection between coherent amplitude permutation and combinatorial optimization, which allows us to determine optimal assignments of control qubits.
+This is particularly relevant for quantum hardware with nearest-neighbor connectivity, where long-distance interactions increase noise and circuit depth \cite{linke2017experimental,beals2013efficient,kutin2007computation}.
+By optimizing control placement, our framework simultaneously simplifies MCX structures and improves hardware compatibility.
+More broadly, our method integrates quantum circuit design with classical optimization techniques, advancing efficient quantum circuit mapping and compilation \cite{shende2005synthesis,amy2013meet,cowtan2019qubit,murali2019noise}.
+We demonstrate these ideas on structured sparse matrices, illustrating how the proposed framework translates theoretical constructions into practical gate-level implementations suitable for quantum algorithms.